rsrikanth314/Optimizing-Panoptic-Segmentation-for-Autonomous-Vehicle-in-Pedestrian-Zone/README.md

 ![FINROC Module Overview](documents/Flow_chart_finroc_onnx_infernce.PNG)

-The Panoptic segmentation FINROC module has an interface to onnc
+The Panoptic Segmentation FINROC module has an interface to the ONNX runtime, which loads the model.
+The panoptic segmentation module subscribes to a topic that publishes input images and subsequently publishes the panoptic segmentation output

 ## Acknowledgments

 Mention any third-party libraries, tools, or resources that were used in the project.